 Using the Right Amazon PPC Ads

 PPC ads are essential to online marketing, and Amazon’s marketplace is no exception.
 By using different types of Amazon ads, you can pay to sponsor your product, a specific brand of products, or an entire display of similar products.
-At least 1 in 10 product pages on Amazon are sponsored, so you’ll leave out an important part of optimization if you ignore PPC ads.
+1 in 10 product pages on Amazon are sponsored, so you’ll leave out an important part of optimization if you ignore PPC ads.

 The different types of Amazon ads that are available — along with the access to quality data and research our tools can give you — will make it much easier to build and keep your competitive edge.
 Take advantage of it all, and you can go from novice to pro Amazon seller in no time.